iglunix/iglunix/README.md

 Because of this I haven't got far at all porting Iglunix to Darwin based systems such as MacOS and PureDarwin.

+## Web Browsers
+Iglunix doesn't currently have any working web browsers yet however we do have a WIP WebKit port (WPM or WebKit Platform for Minimal systems).
+Currently WebKit builds with all our work and we're currently working on exposing an API to use it.
+JavaScriptCore API works perfectly and example programs run with no issue.

 ## TODO
- - WebKit - Need to port WebKit somehow since no browers will build for this
- - Wayland Compositors - No Wayland compositors currently work perfectly.
-I think this is because of the lack of udev or lack of logind
+ - Wayland Compositors - Velox works fine for now
  - LLVM (Work out how to split packages)
- - Init system (parallel stuff and dependencies)
+ - Init system (currently we're just leaving this up to the user)
- - QEMU for multiarch
- - Lots of work on package manager still required
+ - QEMU for multiarch (need lots of work on glibr to get this to build)